lowrie/pyRouterJig/menus.md

      aligning the Incra ruler to the right side of the board, the locations may be used to double-check the alignment of each router pass.
 This can be useful if your printer is not very accurate.
+*  <b>Full Screen Mode (`Ctrl-F`)</b> Toggles full-screen mode.
+On the Mac, this menu item is called <b>Enter Full Screen</b>, there is no keyboard shortcut, and the menu bar is hidden in full screen mode unless the cursor is at the top of the screen (these are Mac menu uniformity issues).
 1. <b>Tools:</b>
 *  <b>Screenshot (`Ctrl-W`)</b> Similar to <b>Save</b>, but includes the entire
    {{ site.codename }} application window.
 The image size is the same as your